tasertasertaser/rainbowlines/README.md

 # rainbowlines
-A simple usage of MiniLibX to trace the mouse position with rainbows
+A simple usage of MiniLibX to trace the mouse position with rainbows.

 ### To Use
 Run `make`.
 An executable will compile.
-Run with ./rainbowlines.
+Run with `./rainbowlines.`

 Press `space` to reset the screen.